 speaker

-Hayes Mabee
+Hayes Mabry

 Vice President of Investor Relations

-Thanks, Ena.
+Thanks, Ina.
 And thank you all for joining us.
 On the call today are Will Hickey and James Walter, our Chief Executive Officers, and Guy Oliphant, our Chief Financial Officer.
-I would like to note that many of the comments during this call are forward-looking statements that involve risk and uncertainties that could affect our actual results or plans.
-Many of these risks are beyond our control and are discussed in more detail in the risk factors and the forward-looking statements sections of our filings with the SEC.
-Although we believe the expectations expressed are based on reasonable assumptions, they are not guarantees of future performance, and actual results may differ materially.
+I would like to note that many of the comments during this call are forward-looking statements. that involve risk and uncertainties that could affect our actual results or plans.
+Many of these risks are beyond our control and are discussed in more detail in the risk factors and the forward-looking statement sections of our filings with the SEC.
+Although we believe the expectations expressed are based on reasonable assumptions, they are not guarantees of future performance. and actual results may differ materially.
 We may also refer to non-GAAP financial measures.
 For any non-GAAP measure we use, a reconciliation to the nearest corresponding GAAP measure can be found in our earnings release or presentation.
 With that, I will turn the call over to Will Hickey, Co-CEO.

 speaker